fadibotany/Chi-Square/README.md

 # Chi-square
-//This python program helps you solve most chi-square problems you might encounter in high school and college biology classes.
+This python program helps you solve most chi-square problems you might encounter in high school and college biology classes.

 def chi_square():